-Impact That the Value of a Case Can Have on the Reward
+What Impact Does the Value of a Case Have on a Reward?

 An individual’s expectations of whistleblower rewards in False Claims Act complaints, how much they can expect to recover, very much depend on the kind of case that an individual brings, the facts of the case and the damages involved.
 There is no set minimum value for relator awards under the False Claims Act, nor is there a maximum.
 One has to have some level of success in the pursuit of a claim, but there is nothing that limits the collection other than the size of the case itself.

 The Range of Percentage Award

 Similarly, state False Claims Acts have a range of percentage award.
 If an individual brings a case under a state law, there are similar provisions as to percentages in the federal law.
 There are also potential awards to be made for retaliation claims within a False Claims Act.
 Those damages are damages directly suffered by a whistleblower, and they include two times the back pay for the lost wages, reinstatement damages, and other special damages.
 Those damages are different and accrue directly to the whistleblower, and of course they are limited by the actual damages suffered by the whistleblower.

 Consult with an Attorney About Potential Rewards in a False Claims Act Complaint